 - 1. Create a predictable environment.
 Let people know what to expect, who to expect and when.
-Offer accurate and timely information to create more certainty and a feeling of safety. - 2.
+Offer accurate and timely information to create more certainty and support a feeling of safety. - 2.
 Involve autistic people with relevant expertise in reviewing the sensory environment, in a meaningful way.
 Every location is different and will have different things that need to be prioritised.
 Autistic people have different sensory perceptions, so it's critical to involve people.
 Listen and take action.
 Continue to review.
-It is beneficial to bring in external expertise, but it's also important to involve people using the space.
+It can be beneficial to bring in external expertise, but it's also important to involve people using the space.
 Ask them what's working and what needs to change. - 3.
 Ensure all staff have training from autistic experts and allies that understand autism and sensory needs.
-All staff includes the multi-disciplinary team (MDT), healthcare staff, the ward team, facilities staff, educators, cooks, cleaners, and agency staff. - 4.
+All staff includes the MDT, healthcare staff, the ward team, facilities staff, educators, cooks, cleaners, and agency staff.
+Each of these roles impacts on an autistic person's experience. - 4.
 Assess everyone's sensory need on admission and consider how sensory need will be accommodated and supported in care plans.
 Support people to reduce problematic sensory inputs and manage these to support restraint reduction.
 As part of care planning, support people to do the things that help them to self-regulate, including repeated movement ("stimming"), access to hobbies and favourite possessions, quiet spaces, outdoor space, and access items such as noise cancelling headphones, caps, blankets etc. - 5.
 Personalise risk management and decision making.
 Support people to have choice and control.
 Make decisions in relation to individuals, involving the person (and their family, as appropriate) wherever possible.
 Avoid blanket bans (decisions or bans that affect everyone, rather than being decided on an individual basis). - 6.
 Swap alarms for 'silent' alarms.
 This will significantly reduce noise and escalation on the ward and reduce the frequency of distress caused by alarms for those with auditory sensitivity.
-Staff need to be alerted rather than alarmed; silent alarms will ensure alerts happen without causing distress to other people.
+Staff need to be alerted silent alarms will support this to happen without causing distress to other people.

 - 7. Reduce noise and echo.
 Ensure there is quiet space and outdoor space that people can access at any time.
 Soft furnishings, gently closing doors, carpet, sound absorbing panels and acoustic vinyl can all help.
-Consider background noise too (including roads, heating and cooling systems, extractor fans, voices, TVs/radio, chatting etc).
-Ensure there is an actually quiet space and outdoor spaces people can access at any time.
-Support time out from noisy or otherwise overloading environments during the day, and as needed. - 8.
-Change all fluorescent lighting for alternatives.
-Ideally halogen, but high-quality LED bulbs, with diffused lights are better than fluorescent.
-Lights should be quiet not buzzing or flickering. - 9.
+Consider background noise too (including roads, heating and cooling systems, extractor fans, voices, keys, TVs/radio etc).
+Ensure there is an actually quiet space and outdoor spaces people can access at any time. - 8.
+Consider the impact of lighting and support user control.
+Hypersensitivity to lighting can be painful.
+High quality bulbs and component parts can reduce potential flicker and noise (which can be more likely if lights are dimmable).
+Ensure that lights can be turned off easily, that low level lighting is available, and that lights are warm yellow and diffused (shaded). - 9.
 Consider the impact of smells.
 This includes smells from people, food, cleaning products, and laundry products.
 Neutralise smells wherever possible (closing doors, using unscented products, supporting people to 'mask' smells with preferred scents, or to use preferred products). - 10.
 Consider the impact of touch and texture.
-Hypo and hyper sensitivities might mean that people may be more or less sensitive to physical contact.
-Need to add guidance information in relation to food (texture, control), shower / bath / personal care, drinking, eating, bumping into things and use of restraint.
+Hypo and hyper sensitivities might mean that people may be more, or less, sensitive to physical contact.
+This needs consideration in relation to potential physical restraint (best avoided), food, shower / bath / personal care and textures of materials including bedding, furniture, clothes and towels.